›› Medical cybersecurity vs power quality

 In early 2017, at least one third of NHS trusts in the UK had their services disrupted due to the infamous WannaCry ransomware attack.
-This cyber attack not only locked many practitioners out of their systems, but it also encrypted patient data and held it hostage — highlighting just how impactful a loss of access to patient records can be.
+This cyber-attack not only locked many practitioners out of their systems but also encrypted patient data and held it hostage — highlighting just how impactful a loss of access to patient records can be.

 During the UK Health Show in late 2017, a survey found that most healthcare management professionals feel the NHS is at risk of future attacks.
 It’s unsurprising then that cybersecurity is a top concern for many healthcare professionals.
 However, the threat of a malicious cyber attack isn’t the only thing that poses a risk to the integrity of patient medical data; the power quality of healthcare equipment can too.

 Power quality is not a new issue for hospitals.
 Equipment such as X-ray machines and other diagnostic imaging systems, which have been in use for many decades, are prone to causing electrical harmonics and voltage transients.
 These affect the quality of power in a hospital’s electrical network and can result in unreliable device performance.